joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 ##### The Fate of Non-Null Types

 We had a solid design, and several prototypes, but never deployed this one across the entire operating system.
-The reason why was tied up in our desired level of C# compatability.
+The reason why was tied up in our desired level of C# compatibility.
 To be fair, I waffled on this one quite a bit, and I suppose it was ultimately my decision.
 In the early days of Midori, we wanted "cognitive familiarity."
 In the later days of the project, we actually considered whether all of the features could be done as "add on" extensions to C#.
 It was that later mindset that prevented us from doing non-null types in earnest.
 My belief to this day is that additive